pacav69/generator-joomla-spc/README.md

 ### intermediate
 Based on Joomla's HelloWorld sample.
-Provides a intermediate level of scafolding for developing a intermediate component.
+Provides a intermediate level of scaffolding for developing a intermediate component.
 Includes an sql file and install script.php file.
 Demonstrates the use of views of singular and plural types.
 Illustrates the use of graphics in menus.

 ### advanced
-Provides a intermediate level of scafolding for developing a intermediate component.
+Provides a intermediate level of scaffolding for developing a intermediate component.
 Includes an sql file and install script.php file.
 Demonstrates the use of views of singular and plural types.
 Demonstrates the use of a control panel for more complex projects.